 Testimonial from Summer 2018 TELL part 1 session

 (From most recent course) Course instructor did a great job.
 Burns was very involved and always at the forefront of everything we did.
 He supported us through our learning and led us in the proper directions we needed.
 I am appreciative for the work that he did with us and how much we accomplished in a short but packed month!
 Thank you very much!
 Participant feedback was great and course instructor very helpful (I appreciated) The expertise of the course instructor The instructor; easy to contact, provided feedback, and was very fair and understanding.
 I liked that I could ask the Prof any questions I had...
 (I liked) Instructors immediate feedback

-Matthew Webbe (They/Them) is the Human Rights and Equity Supervisory Officer (Advisor) with the Simcoe County District School (SCDSB), with several years of leadership experience in various K-8 school settings (inner-city, French Immersion and congregated sites).
+Matthew Webbe (They/Them) is a Superintendent of Education with the Simcoe County District School (SCDSB).
+They also have the portfolios of Diversity, Equity & Inclusion, Human Rights, Employment Equity and ESL.
+Matt has had several years of leadership experience in various K-8 school settings (inner-city, French Immersion and congregated sites).
 They have been an AQ instructor at York University since 2012.
-They previously were an elementary school principal of 4 schools in the TDSB and was centrally assigned teacher with the Guidance Department for five years.

 Testimonial from Testimonial from a TDSB Educator (TDSB) Summer 2018